-In Section~\ref{sec.softmax}, we establish global convergence of NPG-PD method~\eqref{eq.NPGAGD} under the softmax policy parametrization.
-In Section~\ref{sec.fa}, we examine the general policy parametrization and, in Section~\ref{sec.sample}, we analyze sample complexity of two sample-based implementations of NPG-PD method~\eqref{eq.NPGAGD}.
+In Section~\ref{sec.softmax}, we establish the global convergence of NPG-PD~\eqref{eq.NPGAGD} under the softmax policy parametrization.
+In Section~\ref{sec.fa}, we examine the general policy parametrization and, in Section~\ref{sec.sample}, we analyze the sample complexity of two sample-based implementations of the NPG-PD method~\eqref{eq.NPGAGD}.